-In order to install and use Sourcery G++ Lite, you must have at least 128MB of available memory.
+In order to install and use Sourcery G++ Lite, you must have at least 512MB of available memory.

 The amount of disk space required for a complete Sourcery G++ Lite installation directory depends on the host operating system and the number of target libraries included.
-Typically, you should plan on at least 400MB.

-In addition, the graphical installer requires a similar amount of temporary space during the installation process.
+When you start the graphical installer, it checks whether there is sufficient disk space before beginning to install.
+Note that the graphical installer also requires additional temporary disk space during the installation process.
 On Microsoft Windows hosts, the installer uses the location specified by the TEMP environment variable for these temporary files.
 If there is not enough free space on that volume, the installer prompts for an alternate location.
 On Linux hosts, the installer puts temporary files in the directory specified by the IATEMPDIR environment variable, or /tmp if that is not set.